rikurikuu/kotlin-practices/readme.md

     gradle practiceName:run
 ```
 `gradle practiceName:run -q --console=plain` may be useful as well, as it hides the Gradle output and makes the use of a program easier.

+Alternatively, build the project using `gradle build`, then use `gradle installDist`, and after the task has been done, the executable files can be found at `practiceName/build/install/bin`.
+They can be run with simple `./practiceName`.

+To stop the web server, open [http://localhost:8080/shutdown](http://localhost:8080/shutdown) directory.